The JCCP has established strict entry requirements & premises standards for the Education and Training Provider Register

 Information on JCCP Committees and Trustees.

-The JCCP has established a Board of Trustees under the Chairmanship of Professor David Sines, CBE.
-Professor Sines chaired the HEE stakeholder consultation process following the Keogh Review and has acted as the Chair of the JCCP Development Project since January 2016.
-Professor Mary Lovegrove OBE has been appointed as Chair of the JCCP Practitioner Register Committee and Associate Professor Anne McNall, Chairs the JCCP Education and Training Committee.
-All three are Trustees for JCCP Limited.
-This organisation has now been formally constituted following legal consultation on due process.
+The JCCP has established a Board of Trustees under the Chairmanship of Professor David Sines, PhD CBE who holds the title 'Executive Chair and Registrar'.
+Professor Sines chaired the original HEE stakeholder program following the Keogh Review and acted as the Chair of the JCCP Development Project from January 2016 prior to the official inauguration of the JCCP in April 2018.
+This organisation has now been formally constituted as a Charity in accordance with UK Charity Commission legal governance requirements.
 The Company has been registered at Companies House.
-There are a total of fifteen appointed Trustrees.
+There are a total of fifteen appointed Trustees.

 A full structure of JCCP Committees and membership can be found here.